 When adding a “ModelView” to the definition it is sometimes a good idea to turn off the preview of all other components so that they do not interfere.
 Clicking on the black menu headings unfolds the “ModelView”-component and unveils widgets for tuning the model display.
 Each of these will be explained further below.
 The range and current value of the sliders may be set by double-clicking on their knob.

-The “ModelView”-component features five plugs on its left side:
+The “ModelView”-component features six plugs on its left side:

 There are five output plugs on the "ModelView"-component: